ubiubi18/P2Pool-with-quadratic-staking/README.md

 #### **9. Future Work**

 - **9.1 Scalability Testing:** Further research is needed to test the scalability of the proposed system under different network conditions.
-- **9.2 User Experience Improvements:** Simplifying the setup process for participants to lower the technical barriers to entry.
-- **9.3 Cross-Chain Implementation:** Exploring the possibility of applying this model to other blockchain networks.
+- **9.2 Cross-Chain Implementation:** Exploring the possibility of applying this model to other blockchain networks.

 #### **References**